iansober/iansober/README.md

 ### Hi there 🐈

-*I'm Ian and I'm doing a little automation for Microsoft things like Azure, o365, AD, etc.*
+*My name is Ian and I'm 23y.o.
+Currently my scope is automation for Microsoft-based infrastructure routine so the most of my github repos contain different PowerShell scripts.*